Saša Petricic: Awards

 Petricic has won numerous awards for his work.
 In 2014, his war coverage of the Syrian conflict from Aleppo and around Syria won Canada's top TV journalism award, the Canadian Screen Award for Best Reportage.
 Petricic also won the 1999 Canadian Association of Journalists Award for Investigative Journalism and the 2005 Canadian Radio and Television News Directors' Association Award for his work in Rwanda, for a story profiling Canadian Doctor James Orbinski.
 In August 2008, Petricic received a Gemini Nomination for Best News Feature for his documentary on activities by Christian missionaries in Thailand after the 2004 Indian Ocean earthquake and tsunami.

 Photography

 For most of his journalistic career, Petricic has also been a photojournalist and art photographer.
 His first solo exhibition "Innocent Bystanders" was at Heliographics Gallery in Toronto in June, 2022.
 This was followed up with a second solo exhibit in Ottawa at Studio Sixty Six in July 2023.
+His premiere international exhibit was held in Belgrade, Serbia in September 2023 at Grafički Kolektiv and opened by Canadian ambassador to Serbia Giles Norman.
+Petricic has also presented his work at London, U.K.'s Frontline Club.
+In June, 2024, he held an exhibit of his photography from the ancient Silk Road at Heligraphics Gallery and published the book "Scenes from the Silk Road" to coincide with the show.